-If you aren't a campus employee or registered volunteer, see Student Health Service.
+If you are not a campus employee or registered volunteer, see Student Health Services.

 If you have a work-related injury or illness, UCSD's WC pays your medical bills and provides compensation to help replace your lost income until you can return to work.
 Potential benefits include:

 - Medical care to cure or relieve the effects of the industrial injury